yumeng5/CatE/README.md

 * GCC compiler (used to compile the source c file): See the [guide for installing GCC](https://gcc.gnu.org/wiki/InstallingGCC).

-## Run the Code
+## Example Datasets

-We provide a shell script ``run.sh`` for compiling the source file and performing topic mining on an example corpus.
+We provide two example datasets, the [New York Times annotated corpus](datasets/nyt/) and the [Yelp dataset challenge](datasets/yelp/), which are used in the paper.
+We also provide a shell script ``run.sh`` for compiling the source code and performing topic mining on the two example datasets.
+You should be able to obtain similar results as reported in the paper.

+## Preparing Your Datasets

+### Corpus and Inputs

+You will need to first create a directory under `datasets` (e.g., `datasets/your_dataset`) and put two files in it:

-**Note: When preparing the training text corpus, make sure each line in the file is one document/paragraph.**
+* A text file of the corpus, e.g., `datasets/your_dataset/text.txt`. **Note: When preparing the text corpus, make sure each line in the file is one document/paragraph.**
+* A text file with the category names/keywords for each category, e.g., `datasets/your_dataset/topics.txt` where each line contains the seed words for one category.
+You can provide arbitrary number of seed words in each line (at least 1 per category; if there are multiple seed words, separate them with whitespace characters). **Note: You need to ensure that every provided seed word appears in the vocabulary of the corpus.**

+### Pre-processing

+You can use any tool to pre-process the corpus (e.g. tokenization, lowercasing).
+If you do not have a specific idea, you can use our provided [preprocessing tool](preprocess).
+Simply add your corpus directory to [`auto_phrase.sh`](/preprocess/auto_phrase.sh#L16) and run it.
+The script assumes that the raw corpus is named `text.txt`, and will generate a phrase-segmented, lowercased corpus named `phrase_text.txt` under the same directory.

 ## Hyperparameters